Floydlang/floyd/docs/floyd_systems_ref.md

-# ACTORS
+# PROCESSES

+Floyd processes are not the same as OS-processes.
+Floyd processes lives inside a Floyd container and are very light weight.

-An actor is a function with this signature:
+A process is a function with this signature:

-	x_state_t my_actor_main([x_state_t] history, y_message message){
+	x_state_t my_process_main([x_state_t] history, y_message message){
 	}

-It can used from "clocks" sections to instantiate an actor based on that function.
-Usually actor functions are one-offs and not reusable several time.
+It can used from "clocks" sections to instantiate an process based on that function.
+Usually process functions are one-offs and not reusable several time.

 ??? allow circular references at compile time.

+You need to define an initialization function for each process.
+It has the same name but with "__init" at the end:

+	x_state_t my_process_main__int(){
+	}

+It has no arguments and returns the initial state of the process.

 # RUNTIMES
 TBD

 At the container level you can instantiate different runtimes, like memory allocators, memory pools, file system support, image caches, background loaders and so on.
-These can then be accessed inside the actor functions and passed to the functions they call.
+These can then be accessed inside the process functions and passed to the functions they call.